dmenne/FS2020Control/README.md

-# FS2020Control: Export Control Settings in Microsoft FS2020 to SQLite, Excel and Pdf
+# FS2020Control: Export Control Settings in Microsoft FS2020 (FS2024?) to SQLite, Excel and Pdf

 [![stability-release-candidate](https://img.shields.io/badge/stability-pre--release-48c9b0.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#release-candidate)

 [dieter.menne\@menne-biomed.de](mailto:dieter.menne@menne-biomed.de)

-Thanks to @pmb2019 for testing on the Steam platform.
+This release contains a temporary workaround for users who got the message "Multiple settings directories found; don't know which one you want" when installing FS2024.
+Since I have no FS2024 yet, I cannot test this, but you can now choose which installation you want.
+You have to do this every time you start the game.
+When I can test it here, I will make the settings persistent in a future revision.
+When I can test it here, I will make the settings persistent in a future revision.
+With only one installation, the app should start with no questions asked.

 Getting an overview of the assigned keys for keyboard, mouse, flight stick in Microsoft Flight Simulator 2020 is not easy.
 For the installations from the Microsoft Store,